Chart Color Schemes

 Educational attainment in Horsley - Kembla Grange aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate in 2020 was 20.0%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees were most common at 13.8%, followed by postgraduate qualifications (4.3%) and graduate diplomas (1.9%).
-Vocational credentials were prevalent, with 43.5% of residents aged 15+ holding them, including advanced diplomas (11.8%) and certificates (31.7%).
-Educational participation was high at 31.5%, comprising 11.9% in primary, 8.6% in secondary, and 3.8% in tertiary education.
+The area's university qualification rate was 20.0% as of 2021, significantly lower than the NSW average of 32.2%.
+Bachelor degrees were the most common at 13.8%, followed by postgraduate qualifications (4.3%) and graduate diplomas (1.9%).
+Vocational credentials were prevalent among residents aged 15 and above, with 43.5% holding such qualifications, including advanced diplomas (11.8%) and certificates (31.7%).
+Educational participation was high, with 31.5% of residents enrolled in formal education as of the latest census.

 Frequently Asked Questions - Education